-The PCP can participate in the identification and treatment of their patient's behavioral health needs.
-His/her responsibilities include:
+PCPs can participate in the identification and treatment of their patient's behavioral health needs.
+PCPs' responsibilities include:

-- Screening and early identification of behavioral health and substance abuse issues. - Treating patients with behavioral health care needs within the scope of his/her practice and according to established clinical guidelines.
-These can be patients with co-morbid physical and minor behavioral health problems or those patients refusing to access a behavioral health or substance abuse provider, but requiring treatment. - Consultation and/or referral of complex behavioral health patients or those not responding to treatment. - Communication with other physical and behavioral health providers on a regular basis.
+- Screening and early identification of behavioral health and substance use disorders. - Treating patients with behavioral health care needs within the scope of their practice and according to established clinical practice guidelines.
+These can be patients with comorbid physical and minor behavioral health problems, or those who require treatment but refuse to access a behavioral health or substance use disorder provider. - Consulting with and/or making referrals for patients with complex behavioral health needs, or those not responding to treatment. - Communicating with other physical and behavioral health providers on a regular basis. - Submitting claims with appropriate medical and behavioral health diagnosis codes.
+If you have questions, go to MedicareProviders.Cigna.com > Provider Education > Documentation and Coding Resources. - Coordinating care with the patient's behavioral health practitioner when the patient first enters treatment, as well as sending subsequent updates when there is a clinical indication and when the patient completes treatment.